 The back of this animal is light to dark olive, and darkest on either side of the pale white stripe that runs along the mid-back and at the margins.
 The olive color grades to grey at the head end.
-On its body along each side are thin white stripe with fine greyish margins.
-The belly is white, with a white mid-ventral stripe.
-Newly emerged hatchlings are up to 9 mm long, with a pale brownish color extending dorsally and submarginally, a thin pale median dorsal stripe, white ventral surface.
+On its body along each side are thin white stripes with fine greyish margins.
+The belly is white with a white mid-ventral stripe.
+Newly emerged hatchlings are up to 9 mm long with a pale brownish color extending dorsally and submarginally, a thin pale median dorsal stripe, white ventral surface.

 Although the worm lives on the ground, it is able to climb trees to follow and consume prey.
-International team of scientists identified the dreaded worm at the various sites based on DNA sequencing, observations and other techniques because the worm feasts generally on native molluscs, threatening their populations.
-The presence of these flatworms in mainland U.S. in Florida should be considered a major threat to the U.S. and even the whole America.
+The International team of scientists identified the dreaded worm at the various sites based on DNA sequencing, observations and other techniques, because the worm feasts generally on native mollusks, threatening their populations.
+The presence of these flatworms in mainland U.S., in Florida, should be considered a major threat to the U.S. and even the whole America.

-Until now, infested areas were mostly islands, and the spread of these animals from island to island is limited.
+Infested areas were mostly islands until now, and the spread of these animals from island to island is limited.
 In expansive territories that are not islands, they are ready to spread throughout the whole territory.

 The mollusks that they eat are local snails, which might sound like a good idea if you are trying to rid your garden of these slimy animals, but native snails are important to the ecosystems, because snails eat fungi and rotting vegetation.